Expectancy violations theory: Ontological assumptions

 EVT assumes that humans have a certain degree of free will.
 This theory assumes that humans can assess and interpret the relationship and liking between themselves and their conversational partner, and then make a decision whether or not to violate the expectations of the other person.
 The theory holds that this decision depends on what outcome they would like to achieve.
 This assumption is based on the interaction position.
 The interaction position is based on a person's initial stance toward an interaction as determined by a blend of personal Requirements, Expectations, and Desires (RED).
-These RED factors meld into our interaction position of what's needed, anticipated, and preferred.
+These RED factors meld into a person's interaction position of what is needed, anticipated, and preferred.